 Dear Honourable members, in a multi-ethnic and multi-religious country such as Nigeria, our division stems pre-dominantly from our religious and cultural undertones.
 Daily bloodshed along these lines have indeed divided us but we have one common denominator, a common thing which unites us in pain and hopelessness.
 This is indeed the heart of my few minutes on this podium.
 It is known by one name but cloaked in differing garments of torment for Nigerians.
 We all know it by the name “corruption” – it will be futile and a cliché for me to attempt to define corruption knowing how deeply read my distinguished members are.
 I will however positively distract us with a story which hopefully drives a definitional point.

-Distinguished members, I apologise if my story has evoked some memories of similar bitter experiences in your spaces.
-Although painful, there is no better way to define corruption than these personal experiences which exude only pungent odour of pain.
+Distinguished members, I apologize if my story has evoked some memories of similar bitter experiences in your spaces.
+Although painful, there is no better way to define corruption than these personal experiences which exude only a pungent odour of pain.

-As members of the Youth Parliament you can organise events, run campaigns, make speeches, hold debates and ensure the views of young people are listened to by decision makers as it relates to corruption.
+As members of the Youth Parliament, you can organize events, run campaigns, make speeches, hold debates, and ensure the views of young people are listened to by decision-makers as it relates to corruption.

 To set the stage for fighting corruption as young parliamentarians, we must reflectively ask ourselves these questions?

 · What are we as parliamentarians doing to support the fight against corruption?

 · How do we mainstream anti-corruption in our advocacy visits to the government?